To become a musician you need passion, dedication and determination.

 You can take private instrumental and vocal lessons from our team of visiting professional musicians and workshops with high profile music industry professionals.

-What can I expect as a musician?
+What can I expect from a career as a musician?

 Your activities as a musician will depend largely on your speciality.
 Typically, you will have to: